-Saying one is an environmentalist is opening oneself up to be admired, ridiculed, questioned, respected, misunderstood, maligned, appreciated, or ignored.
+Saying you are an environmentalist is opening yourself up to be admired, ridiculed, questioned, respected, misunderstood, maligned, appreciated, or ignored.

 Lately, I have been contemplating what it means to be an environmentalist.
 In this post, I will attempt to get my arms around this term, which seems to evoke either strong emotional responses or indifference.